blindfuzzy/LHF/README.md

 + Implement ip range/domain scanning

 #New (08/22/2016):
-+ Domain Scanning (still working on ip range scanning aka /24 stuff.
++ Domain Scanning (Still working on ip range scanning aka /24 stuff.)
-+ Load Balancer detector (note: saw lots of false negatives when "www" is used before the url.
++ Load Balancer detector (note: Saw lots of false negatives when "www" is used before the url.
 Reccomend you skip using that.)
 + Got rid of Nikto it pumps out the same results as Arachni and slows things down.
 + We now have a beta-testing branch...I deffinitely don't reccomend cloning from that branch as it is highly unstable, unless of course you would like to help in the development of LHF.
 Once things in that branch are thoroughly tested we will push things out to the master branch.